-Why do my PDFs open in a browser?
+Why do my PDFs open in Chrome or other browsers?

 This article outlines a few common reasons why your PDFs might be opening in a browser instead of a PDF reader.

-Have you ever selected a PDF, expected it to open in a PDF reader, but instead been surprised when it opened in your default browser?
-If so, good news: This is a fairly common problem — and one that’s easy to resolve.
+Why are my PDFs opening in Chrome?
+It seems like we’ve all asked ourselves this at some point.
+You’ve probably opened a PDF before, expected it to open in a PDF reader, but instead been surprised when it opened in your default browser.
+If so, there’s good news: this is a fairly common problem — and one that’s easy to resolve.

 If you’ve ever wondered why this happens, or if you’re interested in changing these default settings, this article will be a good starting point for you.
 Keep reading to learn more.

-There are a few common reasons that could explain why your PDF is opening in a browser instead of a PDF reader.
+There are a few common reasons that could explain why your PDF is opening in Chrome instead of Adobe or in a browser instead of a PDF editor.

-Are you interested in switching your settings to open PDFs in your reader instead of your browser?
+PDFs opening in Chrome instead of Adobe?
+You might be interested in switching your settings to open PDFs in your reader instead of your browser.
 If so, here are a few step-by-step instructions for changing the settings in your PDF reader or software (for example, Adobe Acrobat Reader):

 - Open Acrobat Reader and select Edit > Preferences.